-Unlike some towns, Buckeye isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Buckeye are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Buckeye is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Buckeye is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Buckeye who work in office and administrative support (15.17%), sales jobs (10.52%), and management occupations (8.85%).

 One downside of living in Buckeye is that it can take a long time to commute to work.
 In Buckeye, the average commute to work is 32.26 minutes, which is quite a bit higher than the national average.

-The percentage of adults in Buckeye who are college-educated is close to the national average for all communities of 21.84%: 19.99% of the adults in Buckeye have a bachelor's degree or advanced degree.
+In terms of college education, Buckeye is nearly on par with the US average for all cities of 21.84%: 19.99% of adults 25 and older in Buckeye have a bachelor's degree or advanced degree.

 The per capita income in Buckeye in 2018 was $24,124, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
 This equates to an annual income of $96,496 for a family of four.
 However, Buckeye contains both very wealthy and poor people as well.